tu2-atmanand/Task-Board/docs/Features/Filters_for_Scanning.md

 ### Folder Names

 Enter the folder names separated with commas.
-Also ensure that the folder name has a backslash at the end of it.

 For Example, if you want to enter two folder names, say 'New Folder 1' amd 'New Folder 2', then enter the values as :
 ```
-New Folder 1/, New Folder 2/
+New Folder 1, New Folder 2
 ```

 If you are giving a folder name which is inside another folder, then, enter the path of the folder from your Vault location.

 For exaple, if you want to enter the specific folder name, say 'New folder' and this folder is inside another folder say 'Parent Folder'.
-Then enter the full path of this folder and also add a backslash at the end as :
+Then enter the full path of this folder :
 ```
-Parent Folder/new folder/
+Parent Folder/new folder
 ```

 ### Filter Status